-83 Rhodes Scholars from around the world are chosen based on the criteria set down in the will of Cecil Rhodes, British philanthropist and African colonial pioneer.
-The scholars are ‘young women and men of outstanding intellect, character, leadership, and commitment to service’.
+Eighty-three Rhodes Scholars from around the world are chosen based on the criteria set down in the will of Cecil Rhodes, British philanthropist and African colonial pioneer.
+The scholars are “young women and men of outstanding intellect, character, leadership, and commitment to service.”
 Rhodes Scholarships give students the opportunity to study at the University of Oxford, the oldest university in the English-speaking world.

-Farrow, ‘99 was the youngest student ever admitted to Simon’s Rock at age 11.
-Students welcomed him back to campus last spring when he delivered the 2011 Commencement address.
+Ronan ’99 was the youngest student ever admitted to Simon’s Rock at age 11.
+Students welcomed him back to campus last spring when he delivered the 2011 commencement address.

-Beginning October 2012, Farrow will pursue a doctorate in philosophy in international development at Oxford.
+In October 2012, Ronan began his pursuit of a doctorate in philosophy in international development at Oxford.